How to Plant and Grow Cat Grass

 Contents

 Grass for cats?
-It may seem strange, but my feline companions love a healthy nibbling of their cat grass.
+It may seem strange, but my feline companions love a healthy nibbling of cat grass.
 In fact, one of them will dart outside to try to eat grass on the lawn when I don’t grow her some.
 It’s just natural behavior for our feline friends.

 And yet the cat grass I’m growing is completely edible.
 I could eat it myself if I wanted to!
 It’s not harmful to pets, and my dogs even seem a bit interested from time to time.